 If not, even the best engineered road will experience head-on collisions.

-The reality is that I could make this post three times as long.
+I could make this post three times as long.
 But I think this is enough for one day of joint tortfeasor releases.
 You can read the full opinion here.